reugn/go-streams/CONTRIBUTING.md

 ## Code style

-* Refer to the [Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) page for style guidelines
+* Refer to the [Code Review Comments](https://go.dev/wiki/CodeReviewComments) page for style guidelines
-* Run [golangci-lint](https://golangci-lint.run/) to analyze source code
+* Use [golangci-lint](https://golangci-lint.run) for static analysis of the source code